KarlGauck/ObsidianPlanner/README.md

   - Tasks can only be placed into the calendar if respecting traveltime
 - Smart propositions of timemanagement, considering currently unplanned Tasks

-This list is very ambitious so it may very well be possible that they wont be implemented in the near future since our time is limited
+Those goals are very ambitious so it may very well be possible that they wont be implemented in the near future since our time is limited